-- The use of YouTube and watching inappropriate content which leads to anxiety and confusion over what has been seen. - The use of WhatsApp group chats which leads to the pupils making hurtful and inappropriate comments to each other - The use of TikTok and the algorithm it uses to steer pupils towards looking at inappropriate links such as body image.
+- The use of YouTube and watching inappropriate content which leads to anxiety and confusion over what has been seen. - The use of WhatsApp group chats which leads to the pupils making hurtful and inappropriate comments to each other.

+• The use of TikTok and the algorithm it uses to steer pupils towards looking at inappropriate links such as body image or using homophobic language.